 Configuring device settings polling for more control over traffic consumption

-Once a new device is connected to Flespi (i.e. establishes a connection with the proper channel), the platform will request the device configuration to know its current state.
-As a result of synchronization, the Flespi platform gets a complete up-to-date virtual copy of the physical device’s actual state also known as device shadow.
+Once a new device connects to flespi (i.e. establishes a connection with the proper channel), the platform will request the device configuration to know its current state.
+As a result of synchronization, the flespi platform gets a complete up-to-date virtual copy of the physical device’s actual state also known as device shadow.

 Sometimes when the device attempts to sync all its numerous settings, it triggers substantial cellular traffic consumption.
 And if you have a fleet of a thousand vehicles equipped with such devices, you get a bloated bill from your connectivity provider.